 Having the correct wheel inflation levels is vital as your wheels need to support the weight of your car and also its passengers.
+Maintaining correct pressure also helps to save fuel while driving.
 Required tyre inflation varies from car model to car model, so you need to check your specific car manufacturer’s handbook.

 While the legal minimum tread depth in Ireland is 1.6mm7, this is not recommended especially for adverse weather.
 The minimum tread should be at least 3mm, but we would recommend between 8mm and 4mm for maximum safety.

 Keep in mind that in colder months, as the temperature drops, so does your tyre pressure8.
 So, if you haven’t inflated your tyres over the last few months, there is a chance they have less pressure than you think.